-Remember: When it comes to gaining and retaining new knowledge, it’s not always mind over matter.
+Remember, when it comes to gaining and retaining new knowledge, it’s not always mind over matter.
 Your physical needs often have a direct effect on your ability to learn—and understanding how your brain works can make a big difference in your academic success.

 Setting up a fun space to learn can also help a K–12 virtual student’s ability to effectively learn.
-Discover common mistakes in learning environments that you can avoid when creating your child’s study space.
+Discover common mistakes in learning environments that you can avoid when creating your study space.